-67 To deal with this challenge, we describe methods and resulting high-resolution parameter data sets for two widely used LSMs across the WUS.
-We base our 68 69 estimates on a strategy of minimizing metrics of differences in observed and model-70 predicted streamflow, following many previous studies (Arsenault and Brissette, 71 2014; Poissant et al., 2017; Razavi and Coulibaly, 2017; Gochis et al., 2019; Qi et al., 72 2021 and Bass et al., 2023) We do so because streamflow observations are more 73 readily available than other model prognostic variables like soil moisture or 74 evapotranspiration (Demaria et al., 2007; Gao et al., 2018; Troy et al., 2008; Yadav et al., 2007), although the methods we use could be generalized to incorporate other 75 76 observed and model-predicted fluxes and state variables.
-Although previous studies have mostly focused on a single hydrologic model (e.g., Mascaro et al. (2023), 77
+78 79 Parameterizations of the underlying hydrological processes vary across different 80 LSMs, but virtually all models require some level of parameter estimation based on 81 historical observed streamflow data at forecast point, to ensure trustworthy 82 predictions throughout the region (Beven, 1989; Troy et al., 2008; Gong et al., 2015).
+83 In cases where observations don't exist, parameters can be transferred from river 84 basins where they do (Arsenault and Brissette, 2014).
+In cases where observations do 85 exist but aren't current, shorter records of historical streamflow data can be used for 86 model calibration and subsequently streamflow predictions can be produced using 87 meteorological forcings for more recent periods when streamflow data aren't 88 available.
+89 90 To deal with this challenge, we describe methods and resulting high-resolution 91 parameter data sets for two widely used LSMs across thein WUS. -We base our 92 estimates on a strategy of minimizing metrics of differences in observed and model-93 predicted streamflow, following many previous studies (Arsenault and Brissette, 94 2014; Poissant et al., 2017; Razavi and Coulibaly, 2017; Gochis et al., 2019; Qi et al., 95 2021 and Bass et al., 2023) We do so Implementation of hydrological models for the 96 above purposes usually involves calibration of model parameters using because 97 streamflow observations_____which are more readily available than other model 98 prognostic variables like soil moisture or evapotranspiration (Demaria et al., 2007; 99 Gao et al., 2018; Troy et al., 2008; Yadav et al., 2007), although the methods we use 100 could be generalized to incorporate other observed and model-predicted fluxes and 101 state variables.
+Calibration has always been a critical and evolving component of 102 hydrologic model application, and has been improved by advances in model 103 parameterization, enhanced spatial resolution providing more detailed and accurate 4